 When white blood cells enter the pore they multiply and secrete a variety of enzymes, and other inflammatory hormones that help fight the bacterial infection.
 However, the inflammatory hormones, enzymes, and other chemicals that immune cells produce cause the skin to become inflamed and red.
 The blocked pore swells with cells and fluid, and the end result is a visible, red, painful pimple.
 The inflammatory response is different for everyone, but studies have shown that it is especially strong in adult women.
 The inflammatory response by immune cells in the pore causes an abnormal production of collagen.
 Typically, collagen production decreases causing depressed scarring (“pockmarks”).
 Occasionally, this can be followed by increased collagen production, resulting in thickening of these scars.

 How Can Acne be Treated?

 There are many topical OTC products available to treat acne.
-Many contain benzyoyl peroxide which arrests bacterial growth, but cannot open plugged pores to release trapped bacteria.
+Many contain benzoyl peroxide which arrests bacterial growth, but cannot open plugged pores to release trapped bacteria.
 The other common "active" ingredient for acne treatment products is Salicylic Acid, which, because it is an oil soluble acid, can help unblock pores, thus allowing the P acnes to escape and by doing so reduce the inflammation caused by the bacteria.
 Salicylic acid is derived from Willow Bark, and many studies over the past 60 years have suggested that salicylic acid may also have mild anti-inflammatory effects.

-Stronger prescription products that are used to treat acne include antiibotics and retinoic acid derivatives.
+Stronger prescription products that are used to treat acne include antibiotics and retinoic acid derivatives.
 Antibiotics help reduce P.acne levels and recent studies show that they may also have anti-inflammatory effects.
 Retinoids are thought to reduce sebum production thus reducing the frequency of plugged pores.
 However, retinoids have some potential side effects and should be used only under a physician's care.